islandstream/islandstream.github.io/_posts/2018-10-22-innovative-thinking-and-collaborating.md

 ---
 layout: post
-excerpt: Circles spheres and loops are recurring themes when resesearching smart, sustainable arcgricultural technologies.
+description: Circles spheres and loops are recurring themes when resesearching smart, sustainable arcgricultural technologies.
+excerpt: Squares and loops are recurring themes when resesearching smart, sustainable arcgricultural technologies.
 title: Innovative Thinking and Collaborating
 ---